abubakardaud/abubakardaud/README.md

 I'm a Hon.
 Math / CS Student @ McGill 💻

-🔭 Currently interested in data engineering, 📚 Looking to learn cryptography.
+🔭 Currently interested in data engineering, 📚 Looking to learn cryptography or data science